Skip to main content

 Current Status: Adopted

-The designations of certified accountant (CC) and certified auditor (CA) are protected by Law No. 8/2012 such that only members of OCAM may use them.
-Individuals must have a university degree in accounting to be eligible to take OCAM’s examinations to enroll in its College of Accountants or College of Auditors.
-Candidates must complete three years of practical experience under the supervision of an OCAM member in good standing.
-OCAM evaluates the practical experience after candidates successfully complete oral and written final examinations.
-OCAM states that it has adopted the requirements of the latest IES.
+The professional designations of certified accountant and certified auditor are protected by law and may only be used by registered members of OCAM.
+Individuals must hold a university degree in accounting or a related field to be eligible to sit OCAM’s examinations for admission to its College of Accountants or College of Auditors.
+Candidates are also required to complete three years of practical experience under the supervision of an OCAM member in good standing.
+Practical experience is evaluated following the successful completion of written and oral final examinations.

 Current Status: Adopted

 The Commercial Code 2005 stipulates that large companies, listed companies, and companies with foreign shareholding are required to have their financial statements audited.
-Banks and insurance companies are required to submit their annual audited financial statements to the Bank of Mozambique.
+Banks and insurance companies are also required to submit their annual audited financial statements to the Bank of Mozambique.

-OCAM is authorized by Law No. 8/2012 to define audit standards taking into consideration international best practices.
-OCAM states it has adopted the ISA as issued by the IAASB.
+Law No. 8/2012 authorizes the Ordem dos Contabilistas e Auditores de Moçambique (OCAM) to define auditing standards taking into consideration international best practices.
+OCAM states that it has adopted the International Standards on Auditing as issued by the International Auditing and Assurance Standards Board for application in all mandatory audits in the jurisdiction.

 Current Status: Adopted